Rancho Santa Rita: History

 In 1853, Rancho Santa Rita was sold to Augustin Alviso, grantee of Rancho Potrero de los Cerritos, by the heirs of Jose Delores Pacheco, Juana Pacheco and Salvio Pacheco.
 In 1854, Samuel B. Martin and West J. Martin purchased Rancho Santa Rita.
 They sold the ranch in 1865, and moved to Oakland.

 In 1865 William M. Mendenhall came to the valley, and in 1868 purchased 650 acre of the Rancho Santa Rita grant.
-During the period of the railroad boom in the late 1860s, Rancho Santa Rita was sub divided into fifteen farms.
-The farms were "small" tracts of about 300 acre to 3750 acre.
+During the period of the railroad boom in the late 1860s, Rancho Santa Rita was subdivided into fifteen farms.
+The farms were "small" parcels of about 300 to 3750 acre.
 The larger land owners consisted of J.W.
 Dougherty, 750 acre; Abdijah Baker, 2078 acre; and William Knox, 360 acre.

 In 1869 J.W.
 Kottinger and J.A.
 Neal each laid out and plotted a subdivision for a new town called Alisal, situated about five miles south of Dublin.
 By 1878 the village was an unincorporated town of about 500 people, later renamed Pleasanton.
 Like Livermore, Pleasanton attained its size and importance with coming of the Union Pacific Railroad.

 In the early 1880s, Count Valensin purchased 140 acre, Maas Suders purchased a strip of land from the Mendenhall's 650 acre, and Samuel Hewlett purchased 1600 acre.
 In 1894 the remainder of Rancho Santa Rita was offered for sale by Lagrance and Company of Oakland.